eclipse/vorto/docs/tutorials/create_webapp_dashboard.md

 <br />

 ## Start the dashboard
+**5.** Before we can start and run our dashboard we first need to install the necessary dependencies.
+Use your Terminal to install the necessary dependencies using `npm install`.
+> Make sure you `cd` into the right folder first.

-**5.** Once all the dependencies are installed and you've entered the credentials into the `config.json` file, do a simple `npm start` within the same directory to start the application.
+**6.** Once all the dependencies are installed and you've entered the credentials into the `config.json` file, do a simple `npm start` within the same directory to start the application.
 > You will see a log entry telling you the port the application is running on.
 Default is `localhost:8080`.
 Open this URL in your browser.

-**6.** If everything is running correctly, you will see something like this in your Terminal:
+**7.** If everything is running correctly, you will see something like this in your Terminal:
 ```bash
 $ npm start